Understanding MLP-Mixer as a Wide and Sparse MLP: Beyond the naive MLP on the width

 \subsection{Increasing width}

-Figure \ref{fig:width} shows that the test accuracy improves as the effective width of the Mixers increases.
+\cref{fig:width} shows that the test error improves as the effective width of the Mixers increases.
 We trained the normal and RP S-Mixers for various values of $S$ and $C$ with fixed $\Omega$.
-Detailed settings of all experiments are summarized in Section C. The normal and RP S-Mixers show similar tendencies of increasing test accuracy with respect to the effective width $m$.
-The normal and RP MLP-Mixers also show similar tendencies as is shown in Section D.1.
-As a comparison, we trained a naive MLP with a random sparse matrix, where the non-zero weights are randomly assigned from the beginning of training and the number of them was fixed to $\Omega$ \cite{golubeva2021}.
-We refer to this as the sparse-weight (SW) MLP and set the sparsity $1-p$ to $0.1,0.3,0.5,0.7,0.9$.
-For a fair comparison between the Mixers and SW MLPs, we set the first layer of both models to the same per-patch FC structure.
-Because the naive implementation of the SW-MLP requires an $m \times m$ weight matrix, it is difficult to use realistic computational resources for a large $m$.
-This is why an SW-MLP with a large $\Omega$ cannot be shown in the figure.
-In contrast, we can use a large effective width for the Mixers, and the accuracy continues to increase as the width increases.
+The normal and RP S-Mixers show similar tendencies of increasing test error with respect to the effective width $m$.
+The normal and RP MLP-Mixers also show similar tendencies as is shown in \cref{sec:increasing_width_mlpmixer_appendix}.
+Because the static-mask SW-MLP requires an $m \times m$ weight matrix, an SW-MLP with a large $\Omega$ cannot be shown in the figure.
+In contrast, we can use a large effective width for the Mixers, and the error continues to increase as the width increases.
 This can be interpreted as the Mixers realizing a width setting where naive MLP cannot reach sufficiently.
 Eventually, the figure suggests that such an extremely large width is one of the factors contributing to the success of the Mixer.

-Note that the effective width of the mixing layers is sufficiently large but still has an upper bound (\ref{max_width}).
-It satisfies

-where the equality of the lower bound holds for $S=1$ or $C=1$.
-In contrast, for SW-MLP, we have no upper bound and only the lower bound $\sqrt{\Omega} \leq m$, where this equality holds for a dense layer.
-We can consider an arbitrarily small $p$ and a large $m$ for a fixed $\Omega$ if we neglect the issue of memory \cite{golubeva2021}. \citet{golubeva2021} reported that extremely small $p$ can cause a decrease in test accuracy owing to the deterioration of trainability.
-We observed a similar deterioration for the SW-MLP, as shown in Section D.2, but not for the Mixers.
-This is expected because $m$ is upper-bounded in the Mixers and the trainability is less damaged than that of the SW-MLP with high sparsity.
+\cref{tab:cifar} shows a comparison of MLP-Mixer with a dynamic sparsity $\beta$-LASSO~\citep{neyshabur2020towards}.
+We found a wider Mixer (Mixer-SS-W) has better performance than $\beta$-LASSO. \cref{tab:cifar} shows a comparison of Mixer-B/16~\citep{Tolstikhin21mlp-mixer} and a wider Mixer (Mixer-B-W).
+By setting $S$ and $C$ closer under fixed $\Omega$, the maximal width of layers became larger in ours (Mixer-B-W).
+Its test error eventually improved more than the original MLP-Mixer (Mixer-B/16).
+In both results, the wideness improved the performance even if $\Omega$ is fixed.